TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 -   [`run_scenario(input_folder)`](@ref)
 -   [`run_scenario(input_folder, output_folder)`](@ref)

-The input_folder should contain CSV files as described below.
-The output_folder is optional if the user wants to export the output.
+The `input_folder` should contain CSV files as described below.
+The `output_folder` is optional if the user wants to export the output.

 ## Input

-Currently, we only accept input from CSV files.
+Currently, we only accept input from CSV files that follow the [Schemas](@ref).
-They should each follow the specification of input structures.
 You can also check the [`test/inputs` folder](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/test/inputs) for examples.

 ### CSV